makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 **Increase Protocol Security**

 One of the Oracle Core Unit’s main responsibilities is to protect the Maker Protocol from Oracle attacks.
-Oracle attacks are primarily an existential threat to the protocol as they enable the attacker to mint unbacked Dai, leading to losses for the protocol and in the worst case insolvency.
-They can also cause the protocol to liquidate it’s entire crypto collateral portfolio which could cause a liquidity crisis and realize losses for both Vault owners, Dai holders, and the Maker protocol.
+Oracle attacks are primarily an existential threat to the protocol as they enable the attacker to mint unbacked Dai, leading to losses for the protocol and, in the worst case, insolvency.
+They can also cause the protocol to liquidate its entire crypto collateral portfolio, which could cause a liquidity crisis and realize losses for both Vault owners, Dai holders, and the Maker protocol.

-Therefore it is imperative that the Oracle Core Unit spends a significant amount of its resources on bolstering its security.
+Therefore, it is imperative that the Oracle Core Unit spends a significant amount of its resources on bolstering its security.
 This is done in a defense by layers approach.
 New high quality Feeds are added to increase the quality and size of the validator set.
 Oracle Data Models are routinely refactored to more accurately profile the liquidity properties of their reference asset.
 Oracle stack components and infrastructure are constantly being rearchitected to patch bugs, simplify code, and remove external dependencies.
 Minor releases are extensively tested with end-to-end testing in advanced staging environments which simulate real world conditions.
 Major releases are audited by both internal and external parties for quality and safety.

 This is an area where no news is good news and the Oracle Core Unit’s track record speaks for itself.